Hiwonder-docs/LanderPi/source/docs/12_Large_AI_Model_Course.md

 The factory default wake-up word for the WonderEcho Pro is **Hello Hiwonder** in the English firmware.
 If you want to change the wake-up word to 'Xiaohuan Xiaohuan in Chinese, you can refer to the tutorial in the [12.2 Voice Module Introduction and Installation]() to flash the Chinese firmware.

-If you have previously flashed a different firmware, such as the one using the wake word “Xiaohuan Xiaohuan,” you must use the corresponding wake word.
+If you have previously flashed a different firmware, such as the one using the wake word "Xiaohuan Xiaohuan," you must use the corresponding wake word.

 The examples in this course will assume the default factory wake word: **Hello, Hiwonder**.